 The cheques option is available for student with credits greater than $50.

 The e-transfer option can only be used if you have a Canadian bank account and if your credit is between $10 and $9,999.
 Once you have selected the e-transfer option, you will be prompted to create a security question and answer.
+For the security answer, please enter only numbers and letters.
+Do not use a date as your security answer and keep in mind that the text is case sensitive.
 If you are entitled to receive your refund, you will receive the e-transfer to your Carleton University e-mail (usually within 10 business days).
 The e-transfer will prompt you to log into your online bank account and answer your security question before selecting an account to deposit to.

 If you request a refund through Carleton Central and then wish to cancel it, you need to contact the Student Accounts department at firstname.lastname@example.org.
 All requests should be sent from your Carleton University e-mail address.